The Last Road

 The Sea

-I will set off towards the West.
-This means the Atlantic Ocean, which I have seen but not traversed, and North America, which I have seen and traversed, and the Pacific Ocean, which I have never seen.
-The Atlantic Ocean is an enormous, restless grave.
-Its waters are grey and the skies are grey and the bodies that lie upon its bed are the color of grey.
+I set off toward the Atlantic Ocean, which I have seen but not traversed, and North America, which I have seen and traversed, and the Pacific Ocean, which I have never seen.
+The North Atlantic is an enormous, restless grave.
+Its waters are grey, and the skies are grey, and the things that lie upon its bed are the color of grey.
 The terror of the sea is concentrated here, which is more than I can bear.
+Still, I set off through the shallows, and walk down into the depths, and tread upon the bottom. * Alone in the darkness, among the wreckage of forgotten things, I meet a man like Joseph in the wild.
+He points me toward a path, running to the South.
+I take this road, which after many miles ascends a hill, levels upon an island, and leads me through a garden to an ancient but homely house.
+It is late in the evening, and the first stars are appearing in the sky.

 The Road

 We are near the end, and I must be brief.
-I pass through the American southwest, the god-like Pacific, and the Asian steppes and plains.
-Just past the Volga, I turn and walk South.
-Eventually, upon a long night, this road leads me across a river, through a garden, up a hill, and into a house.
-There I find an old man, leaning upon a staff, who greets me, rising from his chair.
+Passing through the southwest, the god-like Pacific, and the Asian steppes and plains, I reach and cross the Volga, then turn south.
+Eventually, upon a long night, this way leads me across a river, through a garden, up a hill, and into a house.
+There I find an old man, who greets me, leaning upon a staff as he rises from his chair.
 I return the greeting, and we speak as follows:

 The night is far spent.
 You have been a long time upon your way.

 I have traveled a great distance, father.
 I do not know if I am young or old.
-I do not know what this place is, nor what I have come here to do.
+I do not know where this place is, nor what I have come here to do.

 It is well.